saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 ## 12. Compiling Multiple Verilog Modules

-When one Verilog module instantiates another module, all required source files must be included during compilation.
+When one module instantiates another module, all dependent source files must be included during compilation.

 For example: